 Woolly Thyme has tiny grayish green leaves that look like they're covered with soft silky fur.
 Insignificant pink flowers are of use to honeybees, but the mat-forming foliage is what makes it good for paths and rock gardens.
 Needs a sunny well-drained site.

 'Brandywine' Foamflower has beautiful light green leaves with distinct red center blotches.
 The flowers are lovely white spires held above the ground-hugging foliage, and they persist for up to 8 weeks in April and May.
 Tiarella cordifolia 'Brandywine' sends out short runners in both spring and fall, so it makes a good shade groundcover.
 The fall and winter color is an attractive bronze.
+Attracts specialist bee species and other pollinators.
 Sinclair Adams of Dunvegan Nursery introduced this native beauty as a part of his Pennsylvania River Series.

 PRN Preferred: An excellent dry shade groundcover, with wonderful flowers and foliage.